Getting Started | Campus#

 By default rclone attempts to create buckets automatically.
 Unless you have extended permissions as an administrator you won't have permission to create buckets, and will need to supply the flag --s3-no-check-bucket when calling rclone to avoid a permission denied error.

-The Elm service benefits from using larger part sizes when uploading multi-part objects, if you're able to we request you set the flag --s3-chunk-size to 5Gi:
+The Elm service benefits from using larger part sizes when uploading multi-part objects, you must set the flag --s3-chunk-size to 5Gi:

 $ rclone --s3-no-check-bucket --s3-chunk-size 5Gi copyto file.dat my-elm:bucket/file.dat